wasabipesto/beehive/src/nice/index.md

 <!-- TODO: Add a card to allow someone to plug in a number, detect the range, and plot it. -->

+## Distributed computing

+You can build a pretty sweet gaming PC for a few thousand bucks.
+My desktop computer can chew through these numbers pretty fast, calculating bases and squbes and unique numbers faster than it can print them out on the screen.
+But we're talking about searching trillions of numbers here, so we'll need more than my desktop.

+There's a reason that "supercomputers" aren't just built like one huge gaming PC: they're designed to break up big tasks into hundreds of smaller ones and run them across dozens of machines.
+If you're a researcher, you can queue up jobs on your friendly local cluster that will eventually run on a random node and get your results back within 3-5 business days.
+If you're a rnadom guy looking for nice numbers, you can hack together an API server to break up the infinite search field into chunks and connect all of the spare computers you have around the house to it and get results immediately.

+The plan is:

+1. The server breaks up each base into "fields" of at most a billion numbers each.
+2. The client requests a field and waits for a response.
+3. The server picks the next available field and reserves it for the client.
+4. The client searches the range and sends back any results.
+5. The server checks the results and saves them for analysis.
+6. ???
+7. Profit!

+Instead of one PC running the search script, now we have a dozen computers running at full blast without stepping on each other's toes.
+Surely we'll find something in no time at all!

 ## How long is this thing, anyways?

 How far are we going to have to search before we find another nice number?
-In order to figure that out we need two pieces of information: how large each base range is, and frequent nice numbers are in that range.
+In order to figure that out we need two pieces of information:

+1. How large is our search range?
+2. How frequent are nice numbers are in that range?

 We know the first bit, so let's focus on the second.

 <div class="card inline">